wikimedia/abstract-wikipedia-data-science/README.md

 This project is Outreachy 21 task, more info can be found in [phabricator](https://phabricator.wikimedia.org/T263678).

+## Overview
+Across various wiki projects (Wikipedia, Wikibooks, Wiktionary, etc) and across languages are numerous Lua functions, we call wikifunctions or modules, performing operations that reflect in templates or wiki pages.
+With the goal towards Abstract Wikipedia - a language-independent Wikipedia that generates wiki pages and articles of different languages from a pool of knowledge - it is now necessary to pool the community authored functions as well.
+This project gives users and contributors a place to analyze and start merging wikifunctions starting with *important* modules and then merging or refactoring *similar* modules.

 ## Description

 This project aims to find important Scibunto modules with similar functions on different Wikimedia's wikis.